ArturoDent/comment-blocks/README.md

 |                   |                      |                               |                                         |
 | subjects          | string[]             | `["", "${selectedText}", ""]` | The subject for each line               |

+* `selectCurrentLine` applies to the current line and all partially selected lines in a multiline selection.
+The selection will be expanded to include all of the lines - so from character 0 to the end of the last selected line.

 * The number of lines of the comment block is determined by how many `subjects` you have.

 ```jsonc